by José San Miguel

 The academic critics of modern capitalism have given ample description and chronological detail to the regressive transformations that capitalism has undergone in recent decades.
 The problem with many of these analyses, however, is that what’s new about “neoliberalism” has been elevated to the exclusion of what remains fundamentally the same in capitalism.

 “Neoliberalism” is not a new kind of capitalism, it is merely capitalism on the offensive because (1) the immediate threat of an organized, conscious proletarian counter-power has been dissipated for the time being, and (2) the pressures of the second generalized crisis of capitalist accumulation continue to build up.
 Sure, “neoliberalism” dismantles and replaces “the welfare state” that once consisted of wider social safety nets for a wider section of the population (not so much for oppressed nations, however), lower taxes for the popular classes, and ambitious public works projects.
-It is clear enough that the privatization of public goods and services and the “austerity” gutting of social spending are clear attacks by capital on the popular classes.
+It is clear enough that the privatization of public goods and services and the “austerity” gutting of social spending are attacks by capital on the popular classes.
 It is clear enough that the masses being made to pay for what was once a collective social expense equates to new markets for capital accumulation.
 It is clear enough that “free trade” and “deregulation” are euphemisms for the unilateral domination of finance and other monopolistic fractions of capital over the markets of smaller or weaker countries.
 It is also clear that the slow-grinding transformations that “neoliberal” capitalism imposes on the proletariat have been felt most acutely by the oppressed nations (the “War on Drugs,” mass incarceration, the proliferation of opioids).
 But what the academic critics of “neoliberalism” generally fail to account for is the shifting balance of power in the world that enabled capitalism-imperialism to resume its one-sided war against humanity and the planet.

 As briefly accounted for in thesis three above, the generalized crisis of overaccumulation that capitalism-imperialism once again finds itself gripped by has emerged from within processes and dynamics inherent to capitalism-imperialism.
 Much of what is called “neoliberalism” is just one policy or another advancing capitalist accumulation parasitically against the direct interests of the proletariat, and usually against the interests of the broader popular classes as well.

 This global, one-sided offensive that commenced the “neoliberal” period is not merely the outcome of the crisis of capitalist overaccumulation; this offensive began in the concrete historical conditions of a dramatic shift in the balance of power between capitalism-imperialism and socialism that occurred in the 1970s.
 The loss of huge red base areas in the Soviet Union (1956) and China (1976) sent shockwaves of disarray and disillusionment throughout communist parties and movements around the world, leading to the collapse of many organizations and a generalized retreat of the class consciousness and fighting spirit of proletarians the world over.
 Capitalism deafeningly pronounced that humanity had, with democracy and liberalism, arrived at “the end of history.”
-The reversals and retreats of the international proletarian revolution has enabled the bourgeoisie everywhere to negate and vilify communism in the most hysterical and absurd ways that go completely unchallenged under the hegemonic anti-communist consensus.
+The reversals and retreats of the international proletarian revolution have enabled the bourgeoisie everywhere to negate and vilify communism in the most hysterical and absurd ways that go completely unchallenged under the hegemonic anti-communist consensus.

 To be sure, armed struggles against colonialism and imperialism would continue raging on all across the world, in India, the Philippines, Peru, Colombia, Palestine, Lebanon, Burkina Faso, southern Africa, El Salvador, Nicaragua, Guatemala, Turkey, and elsewhere, keeping the ideas of Marx, Lenin, and Mao alive and relevant right up to the present day.
 However, the unfavorable balance of power on a world scale for the past four decades has prevented revolutionary movements from being able take or hold power beyond their enclaves of dual-power.
-Meanwhile, the pink tide of social democratic experiments throughout Latin America from the early 2000s has proven to be no exception to the rule: while many effectively pushed back on “neoliberal” imperialist globalization for some time, most have fallen or failed in their project to mediate the antagonism between the bourgeois and proletarian classes in Latin America, and have lost significant ground to fascistic counter-revolutionary organization of the bourgeois classes, leaving the masses with no revolutionary organization and no friendly governments to protect them.
+Meanwhile, the pink tide of social democratic experiments throughout Latin America from the early 2000s has proven to be no exception to the rule: while many effectively pushed back on “neoliberal” imperialist globalization for some time, most have fallen or failed in their project to mediate the antagonism between the bourgeois and proletarian classes in Latin America, and have lost significant ground to the fascistic counter-revolutionary organization of the bourgeois classes, leaving the masses with no revolutionary organization and no friendly governments to protect them.

-We must acknowledge that the 1970s until now has been a period of unmitigated offensive by capitalism-imperialism against the international proletariat, a one-sided class war.
+We must acknowledge that the 1970s until now has been a period of an unmitigated offensive by capitalism-imperialism against the international proletariat, a one-sided class war.
 But as a one-sided class war, capitalism-imperialism has only ripened the objective conditions and clarified the battle lines for the next wave of international proletarian revolution.

 - Social democracy in the period of one-